 - GT Transeo 2.0 £615 at Wiggle cycles

 This is not the cheapest hybrid, also it is not the fastest hybrid.
 However, it is a wonderful bike.
 I would recommend for those looking for the real bike experience.
 It is a little on the heavy side, and you won’t be racing away from the traffic lights.
 But, it will last for years and it looks like a work of art.

-The specialised Sirius offers quite a lot for less than £400.
-The ride is good.
+The specialised Sirius offers a range of hybrid bikes from £400 to £1,500.
+The Specialized Sirus Hybrid is the basic model (£400 for aluminium frame and Shimano Altus 24 geras) The ride is good.
 I like the straight steel forks which give a more comfortable ride over bumpy/pothole roads.
 At 12Kg, it’s not the lightest machine on the road, but at this price you can’t expect everything.
 There are some good features such as the Specialised all condition tyres (excellent for commuting and puncture protection) The triple chainring on the front gives a wide range of 21 gears.
 This is a bike that will be able to do most things from simple commute to steady weekend ride.
 The straight handlebars give a comfortable ride.
 If you were wanting to race away, you might miss the drop handlebars but it is still reasonably fast for a commuting bike.
 It is not the most exciting looking bike.
 Basically black with upwardly sloping top tube.
 But, it’s also not so flash you have to worry about spending £100 on locks when you leave it in town.

 - Specialized Sirrus Hybrids at Evans Cycles